 Image credit: Hungaria Koncert

-Other popular local dishes are paprikás (a paprika stew with meat), halászlé (a hot Hungarian soup also known as Fisherman’s Soup), and the kürtőskalács (a traditional chimney cake that is a personal local favorite especially during the Christmas season).
+Other popular local dishes are paprikás (a paprika stew with meat), halászlé (a hot Hungarian fish soup also known as Fisherman’s Soup), and the kürtőskalács (a traditional chimney cake that is a personal local favorite especially during the Christmas season).
 The Hungarian cuisine is sure to offer much excitement for culinary curious travelers.

-Image Credit: Culinary Vietnam Travel
+Image credit: Culinary Vietnam Travel

-Vietnamese cuisine has its own distinctive and balance of salty, sweet, sour and spicy flavors with the selective use of spices, herbs and vegetables.
-A standard Vietnamese meal will include the basis ingredients of rice (in many forms such as rice noodles, sticky rice, etc.), meat or seafood, tropical fruits, fish sauce (usually for dipping) and herbs (mint, basil, lemongrass, cilantro).
+Vietnamese cuisine has its own distinctive and balance of salty, sweet, sour and spicy flavors using local spices, herbs, and vegetables.
+A standard Vietnamese meal will include these ingredients: rice (in many forms such as rice noodles, sticky rice, etc.), meat or seafood, tropical fruits, fish sauce (usually for dipping), and herbs (mint, basil, lemongrass, cilantro).

-An all-time favorite Vietnamese food is a warm, delicious bowl of Pho (noodle with beef), that both the locals and foreign visitors enjoy!
+An all-time favorite Vietnamese food is a warm, delicious bowl of Pho (noodle soup with various topping), that both the locals and foreign visitors enjoy!
 You can also indulge in their renowned Banh Can (a thick kind of pancake with quail eggs), Cao Lau (noodles with pork and local vegetables) and to top it all off: Che (a pudding made with sticky rice and beans).
 So why not book yourself a holiday to Vietnam and give them all a try?

 Image credit: La Vie Du Château

-Don’t leave Provence without trying some of the regions’ renowned dishes such as Ratatouille (a vegetable casserole), Aioli (a traditional garlic sauce) and Daube Provençale (a classic French stew), which are all perfect to be enjoyed during the winter!
+Don’t leave Provence without trying some of the regions’ renowned dishes such as Ratatouille (a vegetable casserole), Aioli (a traditional garlic sauce), and Daube Provençale (a classic French stew), which are all perfect to be enjoyed during the winter!

-Home to some of the world’s most popular dishes, be sure to have yourself a hearty serving of local delicacies such as Kung Pao chicken, steam pot chicken, Peking duck, spring rolls, Chinese noodles with stir-fried pork, dumplings, mushroom hot pot and Dim Sum!
+Home to some of the world’s most popular dishes, make sure to enjoy a hearty serving of local delicacies such as Kung Pao chicken, steam pot chicken, Peking duck, spring rolls, Chinese noodles with stir-fried pork, dumplings, mushroom hot pot, and Dim Sum!